KidkArolis/jetpack/README.md

     $ jetpack ~/Desktop/magic.js

-To build the app for production to `dist` directory:
+To build the app for production to a `dist` directory:

     $ jetpack build

-To serve the app in production after it's been built, run:
+Run your API server in addition to jebpack dev server:

-    $ jetpack serve
+    $ jetpack --server 'node ./api'

 If you've reached a point where you want to switch away from using jetpack and jump into raw webpack (*coming soon*):

     $ jetpack unstrap

+## Flexible Deployment

+When it's time to deploy your application to production, jetpack doesn't leave you stranded.
+Several common strategies are available for how to deploy your full application:

+- For purely static client side only applications, deploy the `dist` folder to something like Netlify
+- For quick prototypes or internal tools that use api, use `jetpack/handle` middleware and serve everything from a single server
+- For best practise production setup, deploy your client side application to something like Netlify and your API to a server – in development, use the `proxy` configuration or connect by calling a separate server.

 ## Configuration